hapax/hapax.github.io/assets/chandra.md

 We're made out of exploded stars, sure, but we're also made from quantum mechanics.

-Life is the ejecta of old stars.
+Quantisation not only governs the chemistry of heavy elements ejected from old stars, but also the degenerate remnants left behind.

-Using quantisation and dimensional analysis, we will show called the *Chandrasekhar limit*, after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
+called the *Chandrasekhar limit*, after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
 In some sense, these compact remnants are what you get when you cross